zainabmeerza/eee-quizzes/README.md

 The strategy approach for this site was to provide a variety of different quizzes that users would be able to intereact with to gain exposure to a wide range of topics within this subject area.
 Additionally ease of access and simplicity was important to allow users to navigate through clearly.
 <br>
 <br>
-An essential part is to define who the target users of this website would be,and to consider what features they would like to see.
+An essential part is to define who the target users of this website would be, and to consider what features they would like to see.

 <strong>The ideal users of this website would be:</strong>
 <ul>